 To learn more about how we can help you get started click on the relevant link below:

 Isabelle Hamptonstone, MSc., trains NHL hockey players and other elite athletes to upgrade the efficiency of their brain to establish optimum levels of behavior under pressure.

-She is the founder of Brain Train International, Specialists in Confidence, Performance, and Inner Strength Training and creator of the C.P.I.
+She is the founder of BTI Corporate Confidence and Pro-Athlete Performance Consultants, Specialists in Confidence, Performance, and Inner Strength Training and creator of the C.P.I.
 Matrix, a signature process that comprehensively deals with mental and emotional strain to vastly improve levels of play in minutes (versus years that some therapies require).

-If you feel that it’s time for you to take back control of your brain, vastly improve your level of play, and leave a legacy you’ll be proud of, then contact her today for a 20-Minute Consultation.
+If you feel that it’s time for you to take back control of your brain, vastly improve your level of play, and leave a legacy you’ll be proud of, then contact her today for a consultation.
 Just click here to fill out the questionnaire.

 (1 *) www.nhlpa.com/news/a-milestone-achievement-for-fisher